 When you look at a map, you may start turning that map into information by finding patterns, assessing trends, or making decisions.
 This process is called spatial analysis.

 Some patterns and relationships aren't obvious by looking at a map.
 There may be too much data to sift through to present coherently on a map.
 The way you display data on a map can change the patterns you see.
-Spatial analysis tools allow you to quantify patterns and relationships in the data and display the results as maps, tables, and charts.
-Using spatial analysis tools, you can answer questions and make decisions using more than a visual analysis.
+Spatial analysis tools and functions allow you to quantify patterns and relationships in the data and display the results as maps, tables, and charts.
+Using spatial analysis tools and functions, you can answer questions and make decisions using more than a visual analysis.

 Feature analysis